doodledood/redux-fx/README.md

 </p>

 <p align="center"><big>
-A library for managing side effect for Redux, inspired by the Elm Architecture.
+A library for managing side effects for Redux, inspired by the Elm Architecture.
 </big></p>